IzumaNetworks/conftagz/README.md

 Custom functions allow various arbitrary tests.
 Because the function signature is the same regardless of type, the same function can be used for different types if needed.

-## Running
+## Processing structs

-The easiest way to use is:
+The easiest way to use conftagz is:

 ```go
 	err2 := conftagz.Process(nil, &config)